-In July 1964, KMR was transferred from the U.S. Navy to the NIKE-X Project Office
+In July 1964, KMR was transferred from the U.S. Navy to the NIKE-X Project Office.

-Radar is visible in the center of reflective rings of clutter fencing.
+In this July 20, 1963 USASMDC photo, the raised radome of the Zeus Discrimination Radar is visible in the center of reflective rings of clutter fencing.
 The metal tunnel running between the ZDR building and the outermost fencing provided protected access to the radar during operations.
 Missile-tracking radars are visible in the far-distant background.